What Causes a Cataract?

 If you think you may have cataracts, it is important to see an eye doctor as soon as possible for a comprehensive exam.
 Your eye care provider will be able to detect early signs of cataracts by looking at the lenses of your eyes.

-We recommend that you begin getting routine eye exams starting at age 40—earlier if you have symptoms or risks for eye disease.
+We recommend you begin getting routine eye exams starting at age 40—earlier if you have symptoms or risks for eye disease.
 Starting at age 65, you should have your eyes checked yearly.

 Cataracts can range from a minor annoyance to something that severely affects your everyday life.
 A cataract cannot be treated through eye drops or medication.
-While changing your eyeglass prescription may help in the short term, the only long term solution is a surgical procedure to remove the cataract.
+While changing your eyeglass prescription may help short term, the only long term solution is a surgical procedure to remove the cataract.

 EYE-Q offers a safe, quick, and painless outpatient cataract procedure that can be performed in just 15 to 30 minutes.
 General anesthesia is not required.
 Instead, one of our doctors or nurses will apply numbing eye drops to the affected eye(s).